 Shareholder and director disputes

-Shareholder and director disputes often arise where expectations diverge, decision‑making becomes contested or the balance of control within a company shifts.
-These matters can affect governance, commercial outcomes and the personal position of those involved.
-We advise shareholders, directors and private companies in disputes involving control, conduct, access to information and the exercise of powers, including matters that intersect with governance advisory and commercial litigation.
+Shareholder and director disputes often arise when expectations diverge, decision‑making becomes contested or the balance of control within a company shifts.
+These disputes can quickly affect governance, commercial outcomes and the personal position of those involved.
+Our lawyers act for shareholders, directors and private companies in matters concerning control, conduct, access to information and the exercise of powers, including disputes that intersect with governance advisory and commercial litigation.
+Our focus is on restoring stability, protecting value and resolving the dispute through a clear, commercially grounded strategy, informed by our experience acting in complex shareholder and director disputes across Melbourne and Victoria.

 Dispute dynamics and commercial impact